-To celebrate the launch of our newest product, the River Rescue Throw Bag, we asked Hyperlite Mountain Gear ambassador Mark Oates to put together a comprehensive guide to technical paddling—call it packrafting 101.
+To celebrate the launch of the River Rescue Throw Bag, we asked Hyperlite Mountain Gear ambassador Mark Oates to put together a comprehensive guide to technical paddling—call it packrafting 101.
 A certified whitewater instructor and outdoor educator, Mark regularly leads trips through the remote Tasmanian wilderness near his home zone.
 Ever detail-oriented and meticulous, Mark produced a thorough treatise on how to get the most out of any day on any creek in your boat, and get home in one piece.
 Huge thanks to Mark for sharing vital expertise that is sure to make us all smarter and safer as packrafting continues to blow up.

 Words by Mark Oates // Photos by Dan Ransom + Mark Oates

 You’ve got the latest and greatest packraft, you’ve got the cool hardcore creeking helmet—call it a complete kit—and you even have some decent river miles under your belt.
 So, now you want to take it to the next level.
 But wait…

 Is there something else that you still need?
 Why do others make paddling hard rapids look effortless, while you come close to swimming?
 Why can some packrafters hit that particular eddy every time but you consistently struggle to catch it?
 How come your friends can easily surf waves for ages, yet you find it challenging to simply paddle across strong currents?

 Is it the boat?
 Is it the river?
 Is it you?
 Do you simply need more time on the water?